-Moreover, it would have been obvious for to configure the mobile device to draw more than 100 mA of current prior to entering the "Configured" state.
-Baker Decl., ¶ 122.
+Moreover, it would have been obvious for to configure the mobile device to draw more than 100 mA prior to entering the "Configured" state.
+Baker Decl., ¶ 124.
 Indeed, once the mobile device and the adapter recognize each other through the "discriminating means," they operate outside of the USB Specification.
 Accordingly, a person of ordinary skill in the art would have understood that the adapter can maintain a set voltage and the mobile device can draw as much current as it needs.
-Baker Decl., ¶ 122.
-At a minimum, it would have been obvious to a person of ordinary skill in the art to configure the devices to supply and draw up to 500mA of current, which would be the maximum the device would be able to draw from a "normal" USB device (e.g., the computer of Matsumoto), if not more.
-Baker Decl., ¶ 122.
-As noted above, USB devices can be classified as either low-power (drawing up to 100mA) or highpower (drawing up to 500mA).
+Baker Decl., ¶¶ 124-125.
+At a minimum, it would have been obvious to a person of ordinary skill in the art to configure the device to draw up to 500mA of current, which would be the maximum the device would be able to draw from a "normal" USB device (e.g., the computer of Matsumoto).
+Id.
+As noted above, USB devices can be classified as either low-power (drawing up to 100mA) or high-power (drawing up to 500mA).
 It would thus have been obvious (and at least obvious to try) to configure the mobile device as a high-power device that draws up to 500 mA.
 Indeed, Yang specifically discloses that the max current to be drawn from a USB connection would be 500 mA, which would suggest that such the mobile device could be configured to draw that much current.
 Yang at Specification page 3 ("As we all know, the power supply of the USB interface of a regular PC is DC +5V, and the maximum current is 0.5A.").
 Moreover, Matsumoto does not limit the mobile device to any particular device, and Yang teaches that it may be a mobile phone.
 A person of ordinary skill in the art would have understood that a mobile phone would typically be a high-powered device, requiring as much current as possible for operation and charging.
-Baker Decl., ¶ 122.
+Baker Decl., ¶¶ 124-125.

 Accordingly, a person of ordinary skill in the art implementing the mobile device of Matsumoto in view of Yang would have implemented the device to draw more than 0 mA (and at least 100 mA) of current prior to the "Default" state and more than 100 mA of current prior to the "Configured" state.
-Under the broadest reasonable interpretation, Matsumoto in view of Yang thus discloses that the mobile device is "configured to draw current from the VBUS line without regard to at least one associated condition specified in a USB specification" as required by claim 1.
+Under the broadest reasonable interpretation, Matsumoto in view of Yang thus disclose a charging subsystem that is "enabled to draw current unrestricted by at least one predetermined USB Specification limit" as required by Claim 1.